Skip to content

 Birkin Shadow

-Technique Embossed leather mimics hardware.
-No metal.
-40+ hours labor.
-Market
+Technique Embossed leather mimics hardware shadow.
+No metal visible.
+Significant additional labor.
+Market context

 Shop Shadow